 Photographing a scene of leaves above you works especially well when you have a vivid blue sky or interesting cloud formations as a backdrop.

 Depending on where you set the exposure point, shooting up into the canopy can result in a really strong silhouette of the leaves and trees against a bright background.
-These images often look amazing when converted to black and white.
+These often make for amazing forest photos when converted to black and white.

 10. Use Leaves As A Frame